 How to get started with the right mindset

-In this article, we will discuss how to develop such a mindset and learn about it from four talented and diverse women entrepreneurs.
+In this article, we will discuss how women can develop such a mindset and learn about it from four talented and diverse women entrepreneurs to get a deeper insight into what it takes to start and run businesses.

 The First Thing

-If your inner voice tells you that you won’t succeed, let your wiser voice remind you that no one has immediate success.
-If your inner voice tells you, you may fail, listen to your wiser voice when it tells you that failing is a part of life and that is how you will learn to succeed.
+If your inner voice tells you that you won’t succeed and will fail, let your wiser voice remind you that no one succeeds instantly, and that failing is a part of life and is a stepping stone to success.

 Your inner voice when negative makes you feel weak and builds self-doubt.
 Your wiser voice supports you and propels you forward, thus, building a self-belief mindset.

 The idea is already in your head, pull it out.
-Don’t keep waiting for that one magical idea.
-It does not exist.
+Don’t keep waiting for that one magical idea, it does not exist.
 You turn an idea into magic with your hard work.
-The idea also does not need to come to you fully formed.
+It does not need to come to you fully formed.
 Think of it as an unpolished gemstone or an atom of an idea that has the potential to grow.

 Perfectionists beware!
 There will always be a reason to wait.
 Starting a small business is tough.
 No one arrives at a successful business fully prepared, you learn as you work.